 - If you don’t complete these forms, you’ll forfeit the right to contest any damage assessments upon checkout.

 - All students must:

-- Meet with an RA to review the RCR/ACR and return all keys, or
+- Meet with a CA to review the RCR/ACR and return all keys, or

 - Obtain an express checkout envelope and return it (with the keys) to the HRL office.

 - Failure to comply may result in a $50 fee.

 - You must check out by the deadline or be subject to a $100 late fee.

 - Students are responsible for the upkeep of their rooms and the university furnishings in those rooms.

 - After checkout, HRL staff members assess the space.
 If the room and its furnishing are not in the same condition as documented on the RCR/ACR at check-in, staff members assess the damages and charges.